JagrajBenipal/JagrajBenipal/readme.md

 ## Objective

-My journey in computer science has fueled a strong interest in cybersecurity, and I am now focused on transitioning into the field, with a specific goal of pursuing a position as a Security Analyst.
+My journey in computer science has fueled a strong interest in cybersecurity, and I am now focused on deepening my expertise in the field.
+I am passionate about understanding, detecting, and mitigating security threats while continuously learning about emerging tools and techniques to protect systems and data.

 ## Certifications
 <div>